Rough Draft: Yellowstone National Park, Wyoming

 How to get there

 There seem to be a few airport options if you are not in driving distance.
 Since Yellowstone spans over the three states of Wyoming, Montana, and Idaho, there are more choices.
 There is also a small airport right outside of the park simply named Yellowstone Airport (WYS) that transfer from Salt Lake City.
-From there, a car rental will be essential to getting around the party as it is enormous at 2 million acres.
+From there, a car rental will be essential to getting around the park as it is enormous at 2 million acres.

 Where to stay